 Pause to reflect

-Many people are grieving for the casualties of violence, even those that look like they’re functioning professionally.
+Many people are grieving for the casualties of violence, even those who look like they’re functioning professionally.
 Grief researcher David Kessler reminds us that the normal human response to crisis is slowing down.
 Kessler says:

-“Your work is to feel your sadness and fear and anger whether or not someone else is feeling something.
+“Your work is to feel your sadness and fear and anger, whether or not someone else is feeling something.
 Fighting it doesn’t help because your body is producing the feeling.
 If we allow the feelings to happen, they’ll happen in an orderly way, and it empowers us.
 Then we’re not victims.”

 Pause to reduce bias